1. What Fostair is and what it is used for

 a) Use Fostair every day to treat your asthma together with a separate “reliever “ inhaler to treat sudden worsening of asthma symptoms, such as shortness of breath, wheezing and cough

 b) Use Fostair every day to treat your asthma and also use Fostair to treat sudden worsening of your asthma symptoms, such as shortness of breath, wheezing and cough

 a) Using Fostair together with a separate “reliever”:

 Adults and the elderly:

-The usual dose of this medicine is one or two puffs twice daily.
+The recommended dose of this medicine is one or two puffs twice daily.
 The maximum daily dose is 4 puffs.

 Remember: You should always have your quick-acting “reliever” inhaler with you at all times to treat worsening symptoms of asthma or a sudden asthma attack.